II.

 | JSON evidence | Wrapper emits machine-readable installed/skipped/failed entries for CI artifacts |

-Do not use the wrapper as a hidden prerequisite for babysitter-agent runtime E2E.
+Do not use the wrapper as a hidden prerequisite for agent-platform runtime E2E.

 documents